syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ---
-title: Working with Drawing Objects
+title: Working with Drawing Objects | Syncfusion
 description: This section explains about drawing objects in Essential XlsIO.
 XlsIO provides Option button support only for XLSX format.
 platform: File-formats
 control: XlsIO